henrysky/astroNN/docs/source/quick_start.rst

 .. _High Performance Tensorflow CPU MacOS build: https://github.com/lakshayg/tensorflow-build

 .. _High Performance Tensorflow CPU Windows build: https://github.com/fo40225/tensorflow-windows-wheel

-.. note:: Only Keras with Tensorflow backend is tested and supported, issues with other backends will be ignored and won't fix.

 .. note:: Multi-GPU or Intel/AMD graphics is not supported.
 Only Windows and Linux is officially supported by Tensorflow-GPU with compatible NVIDIA graphics